Here you will find a short text with English phrases connected with an English Christmas.

 The table is beautifully decorated and paper hats (coloured hats) and crackers (paper tube that contains a small toy and a joke and makes a small “bang” when pulled between two people) beside every plate.
 The plan is to finish the dinner before or in time to listen to the Queens Christmas address (televised speech) to the country.

-More English Words and Phrases connected with Christmas
+English Phrases connected with Christmas

 Bah Humbug – one of the great quotes from the Charles Dickens story “A Christmas Carol”.
 This is used by people who do not feel the joy of Christmas that others feel.